Pakistan–United States military relations

 A unit photo of the Pakistan and the U.S. Armies in 2010, by Foreign Affairs.

 Pakistan and the United States have had military relations since they established diplomatic relations in 1947.
 The militaries of the two countries have had historically close ties, and Pakistan was once described as "America's most allied ally in Asia" by Dwight D. Eisenhower, reflecting shared interests in security and stability across South Asia, Central Asia, and parts of Eastern Europe.

-Initially, Pakistan cooperated closely on security matters with the United States during the Cold War.
+Initially, Pakistan cooperated closely with the United States on security matters during the Cold War.
 However, the relationship deteriorated in the 2010s due to U.S. concerns over Pakistan's alleged support for militant groups in Afghanistan, culminating in the suspension of all U.S. military aid to Pakistan.
 In response, Pakistan has increasingly turned to military cooperation with China.
-This partnership deepened following the United States withdrawal from Afghanistan.
-Pakistan has "increasingly sourced from China, especially the higher-end combat strike and power projection capabilities; and Pakistan continues to retire older U.S. and European origin platforms."
+This partnership deepened following the United States' withdrawal from Afghanistan.
+According to the United States Institute for Peace, Pakistan has "increasingly sourced from China, especially the higher-end combat strike and power projection capabilities; and Pakistan continues to retire older U.S. and European origin platforms."

 U.S. presence in Pakistan

 Issues relating to nonproliferation

-In 1955, after Prime Minister Huseyn Suhrawardy established nuclear power to ease of the electricity crises, with U.S. offering grant of US$350,000 to acquire a commercial nuclear power plant.
-Following this year, the PAEC signed an agreement with counterpart, the United States Atomic Energy Commission, where the research on nuclear power and training was started initially by the United States.
-During the 1960s, the U.S. opened doors to Pakistan's scientists and engineers to conduct research in leading institutions of the U.S., notably ANL, ORNL, and LLNL.
-In 1965, Abdus Salam went to the U.S. and convinced the U.S. government to help establish a national institute of nuclear research in Pakistan (PINSTECH) and a research reactor Parr-I. The PINSTECH building was designed by leading American architect Edward Durrell Stone; American nuclear engineer Peter Karter designed the reactor, which was then supplied by the contractor American Machine and Foundry.
-Years later, the U.S. helped Pakistan to acquire its first commercial nuclear power plant, Kanupp-I, from GE Canada in 1965.
+In 1955, after Prime Minister Huseyn Suhrawardy established nuclear power to ease the electricity crisis, the U.S. offered a US$350,000 grant to acquire a commercial nuclear power plant.
+Following this year, the PAEC signed an agreement with its counterpart, the United States Atomic Energy Commission, where the United States initially started research on nuclear power and training.
+During the 1960s, the U.S. opened doors for Pakistan's scientists and engineers to conduct research at leading U.S. institutions, notably ANL, ORNL, and LLNL.
+In 1965, Abdus Salam went to the U.S. and convinced the U.S. government to help establish a national institute of nuclear research in Pakistan (PINSTECH) and a research reactor, Parr-I. The PINSTECH building was designed by leading American architect Edward Durrell Stone; American nuclear engineer Peter Karter designed the reactor, which was then supplied by the contractor American Machine and Foundry.
+Years later, the U.S. helped Pakistan acquire its first commercial nuclear power plant, Kanupp-I, from GE Canada in 1965.
 All this nuclear infrastructure was established by the U.S. throughout the 1960s, as part of the congressional Atoms for Peace program.

-Prime Minister Zulfikar Ali Bhutto, who initiated Pakistan's nuclear weapons program in the 1970s.
+Prime Minister Zulfikar Ali Bhutto initiated Pakistan's nuclear weapons program in the 1970s.

-This relationship changed after Zulfikar Ali Bhutto and democratic socialists under him decided to build nuclear weapons in response to India's own nuclear program.
+This relationship changed after Zulfikar Ali Bhutto and the democratic socialists under him decided to build nuclear weapons in response to India's own nuclear program.
 In 1974, the U.S. imposed embargoes and restrictions on Pakistan to limit its nuclear weapons program.
 The ban was lifted in early 1975, a decision that was protested by the government of Afghanistan.
-In the 1980s, the American concerns of Pakistan's role in nuclear proliferation eventually turned out to be valid after the exposure of nuclear programs of Iran, North Korea, Saudi Arabia and Libya.
+In the 1980s, the American concerns about Pakistan's role in nuclear proliferation eventually turned out to be valid after the exposure of nuclear programs of Iran, North Korea, Saudi Arabia and Libya.